francheco/francheco/README.md

 ## Hi there, I am Franklin; welcome to my GitHub repository 👋

-## I am passionate about business development.
-I collaborate with multidisciplinary teams to support diverse industries in Latin America
+## I am deeply dedicated to driving business growth and inspiring diverse teams to achieve peak performance.

 ## - About me 👨🏽‍💻